KailasMahavarkar/interview-prep/ReadMe.md

 ```

 P.S.
 The file for one solution may contain several "Solution" classes (several methods have been found) or a re-solution of the problem (if the first solution was not optimal).

+I always try to write the driver code for the solution, so you can easily test the solution on your own test cases.
+If you have any questions or suggestions, feel free to write to me📧.

 There May Exists some custom developed algorithms Which I could not find over internet, they are developed by me, and I will mention them in the file itself.